tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 ### Groups
-More often than not, you want to capture text elements and use it for follow-up analyses.
-However, not every element of a pattern may be necessary.
+More often than not, you want to capture text elements and use them for follow-up analyses.
+However, not every element of a pattern may be needed.
 Groups, denoted by parentheses `()`, indicate the pieces that should be kept, and each match is stored as a list of tuples.

 {{% codeblock %}}